FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

 Now you are ready to configure a couple of things in PKS before starting the update:

-When it comes to understanding the new ip block I suggest you to refer to this article:
+When it comes to understanding the new ip block required I suggest you to refer to this article:

 [https://docs.pivotal.io/runtimes/pks/1-1/installing-nsx-t.html](https://docs.pivotal.io/runtimes/pks/1-1/installing-nsx-t.html)